Welcome back to Read Not Guess. Today we’re going to work on the letter “s” when it makes a “zzz” sound.

 If you think your child is ready, see if they can read these:

-Sam’s dogs ran into a shed.
+Sam’s dogs ran in a shed.

 Bob’s bag has a gap in it.